ndcn/infer-subc/README.md

 ### <ins>Option A:</ins> [Napari Plugin](https://github.com/ndcn/organelle-segmenter-plugin) 🔌

 You must have installed `organelle-segmenter-plugin` as described above to use this method.
 The order in which you run the workflows is not important, but for down stream quantification, you must include at least one organelle and the cell mask.
-You can use the exact workflow for each cell type in the `settings` subfolders in the sample data folder.

 1. Open Napari.
 Then drag-and-drop or use the `File` > `Open File(s)...` controls to open a single- or multi-channel confocal microscopy image.
 This image will be used to test the segmentation settings you want to apply to many cells during batch processing.
 2. Start the plugin by navigating to `Plugin` > `Infer sub-Cellular Object Npe2 plugin` > `Workflow editor`.
 A right side panel will appear.